forter/storm-data-contracts/README.md

 Bolt expects a pair tuple (such as [id, data]).
 The second item of the pair is expected to be one of the following:
 * `MyBoltInput` - the expected input type, will be validated by the bolt.
-* `ValidContract<MyBoltInput>` - a wrapper for the expected input type, will not be validated.
 * `ObjectNode` - a weakly typed object (Jackson parsed JSON object similar to Map).
 Converted to MyBoltInput and validated.
 * `Map` or `SomeOtherBoltInput` - converted into an `ObjectNode` and then converted into MyBoltInput and validated.